 If a counter is cast on-site, it is because the job has special design needs that can be met only by casting in place.

-Concrete counters are heavy.
-But if you have ever seen a massively thick concrete counter (say, six inches or even more), the true secret is that you are probably just viewing the drop-front apron.
+Concrete counters are heavy, but if you have ever seen a massively thick concrete counter, the true secret is that you are probably just viewing the drop-front apron.

 Aprons are visual illusions that give the appearance of a thicker countertop and serve to cover up the seam where the counter meets the cabinet.